HARBOUR TOWNE CONDOMINIUM ASSOCIATION

 18) Garage- Estate – Moving sales:

-- PERMITS- Garage, estate and moving sales are the occasional, non-business, public sale of secondhand household and other Common areas, such as driveways or grass, may not be used for display or sale of merchandise.
+- PERMITS- Garage, estate and moving sales are the occasional, non-business, public sale of secondhand household and other goods.
+Common areas, such as driveways or grass, may not be used for display or sale of merchandise.
 Notice must be given to the Management Company at least one week prior to the sale.

 - NUMBER OF SALES- Only one sale per twelve-month period may be conducted at a unit.
 Each sale may not exceed three (3) consecutive days in duration and shall only be conducted between 9:00 AM and 5:00 PM.